 Brazilian Portuguese Timed Text Style Guide

-*This document covers the language specific requirements for Brazilian Portuguese.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language-specific requirements for Brazilian Portuguese.
+Please make sure to also review the General Requirements section and other related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Doutor/Doutora: Dr./Dra.